TuranCANG/personal/README.md

-In this repository there are different kinds of practical experience in terms of data science such as implementation different machine learning algorithms as well as data visualizaiton tool.
+In this repository there are different kinds of practical experience in terms of data science such as implementation different machine learning algorithms as well as data visualization tool.